 Generous cut-off times are in place as follows:

-A compulsory Briefing will be held at the event Headquarters for all 128km runners, Saturday 23rd May at 9.30am.
+A compulsory Briefing will be held for all 128km runners, Friday 20th May 2022 at 5pm, venue TBA

 In May, the average daytime temperature is 23 degrees with overnight lows around 7 degrees.
 There is approximately 11 hours of daylight and a low chance of rainfall.
 Generally, people find that due to the low humidity of the dry desert air, they need to drink more fluids than usual.